Dr. June Canty

 - Chair, Special Study Group on Admissions and Retention in Teacher Education, AACTE

-- Editorial Board Member, Rural Special Education Quarterly
+- Editorial Board Memberships, Journal of the First Year Experience and Students in Transition and the Rural Special Education Quarterly

 - Evaluator, Northwest Commission on Colleges

 - Gubernatorial appointee to the Washington State Professional Educators Standards Board; elected vice chair and member of the Executive Committee

 - rural education